-For 2013, after receiving input from Mr. Foran (other than with regard to his base salary), the Nominating, Compensation and Planning Committee and the Independent Directors decided that for 2013 the base salaries for our Named Executive Officers would be as follows:
+In early 2013, based on the recommendations of Mr. Foran (other than with regard to his base salary), the Nominating, Compensation and Planning Committee recommended and the Independent Directors approved the following 2013 base salaries for our Named Executive Officers:

 Executive Officer 2013 Base Salary

 Joseph Wm.
-Foran \$600,000

-Chief Executive Officer and President
+Foran Chairman of the Board and Chief Executive Officer \$600,000

-David E. Lancaster \$375,000

-Matthew V. Hairford \$330,000
+Matthew V. Hairford President \$330,000

-Bradley M. Robinson \$255,000
+David E. Lancaster Executive Vice President, Chief Operating Officer and Chief Financial Officer \$375,000

+Ryan C. London \$260,000